-Regarded as a turning point in American political oratory, the "Checkers" speech demonstrates how easily attention can be diverted from one topic or issue to another.
+Regarded as a turning point in American political oratory, the "Checkers" speech demonstrates how easily attention can be diverted from one topic to another.
 After a single speech, Nixon once again had the trust of the public.
 Orators, political science and journalism students as well as historians continue to study the "Checkers" speech today.

 Dress up your dog

 Get creative by making a quick costume for your pup.
 You can go old school with a monocle and top hat, or give it an 80's suit a la Ronald Reagan.
-Take some photos, share it on social media with the appropriate hashtags and let the laughter ensue.
+Take some photos, share it on social media with the appropriate hashtags, and let the laughter ensue.

-Why We Love National Dogs in Politics Day
+Why We Love Dogs in Politics

 It lightens a heavy topic